 Esri has created a suite of mobile applications to improve the workflow of field operations.
 Work orders, data collection, inspections and routing become more efficient when they all are a part of a modernized workflow.
 ArcGIS Tracker can display your company’s tracks on a single screen or integrate with your field service dashboard.

 This dashboard allows you to view the tracked locations in real time.
 As we know, certain situations or workorders require specialized expertise.
 Managers who know where workers with specific skill sets are located can quickly assemble the right team for the right job.

-Contractors can also use Tracker for ArcGIS to gain control over projects in which construction crews spend most of their time at job sites.
+Contractors can also use ArcGIS Tracker to gain control over projects in which construction crews spend most of their time at job sites.
 For large construction projects, such as the installation of an aboveground utility, project managers must know who is working where.
 This helps them better coordinate activities.
 Moreover, track views verify where and when work was done.

-Expand Situational Awareness
+Expand Real-Time Situational Awareness

 One advantage of making this transition is that digital mapping systems integrate with dispatch, maintenance, fleet management, and other types of systems that demand operators know where their people are working at all times.

-Tracker for ArcGIS, used in conjunction with other powerful capabilities of the ArcGIS platform, helps organizations make informed decisions based on accurate field intelligence.
+ArcGIS Tracker, used in conjunction with other powerful capabilities of the ArcGIS platform, helps organizations make informed decisions based on accurate field intelligence.

 Please provide your contact information and an Esri representative will be in touch.